dd9jn/rfc4880bis/crypto-refresh.md

 v2 SEIPD | v6 SKESK | v6 PKESK

 An implementation processing an Encrypted Message MUST discard any preceding ESK packet with a version that does not align with the version of the payload.

+#### Packet versions in One-Pass Signed Messages {#signed-message-versions}

+A One-Pass Signed Message requires the One-Pass Signature packet's version to correspond to the version of the matching Signature packet (see {{one-pass-sig}} for more details).

+However, a version mismatch between these packets does not invalidate the packet sequence as a whole, it merely invalidates the signature, as a signature with an unknown version SHOULD be discarded (see {{malformed-signatures}}).

 ## Detached Signatures